nemomobile-ux/nemomobile-ux.github.io/_posts/2022-01-03-put-your-hand-to-the-work-on-nemomobile.md

 ## Messaging

 * glacier-mail – application currently doesn’t work
-* glacier-accounts-settings – teleptahy-gabble, telepathy-haze could allow connecting with facebook, telegram and other.
+* [glacier-accounts-settings](https://github.com/jmlich/glacier-settings-accounts) – teleptahy-gabble, telepathy-haze could allow connecting with facebook, telegram and other.

 ## Camera

-* setup-camera.sh reports error and /dev/video0 is not created, native camera application returns black screen only
+* setup-camera.sh reports error and /dev/video0 is not created, glacier-camera application shows only black screen
 * libcamera integration could probably bring better user experience.
-It does similar magic as a megapixels app, but it is generic and usable by other hardware as well.
+It does similar magic as a megapixels app do, but it is generic and usable by other hardware as well.

 ## Other applications bugs or missing features